 If you’re stuck in a noisy environment, an easy way to eliminate background noise is to drape a blanket over you and your microphone.
 It’s a crude technique, but it works.
 This is useful if you’re forced to record in a busy hotel, your car, or apartment building.

 Breaks are also good opportunities to discuss what’s next with your co-host or guest.
-You can plan your conversation, review notes, and even rehease.
+You can plan your conversation, review notes, and even rehearse.

 If you’re conducting an interview or conversation over the internet, it’s vital that you boost your connection as much as possible.
 This will improve the quality of the audio your recording software captures.

 How do you increase your bandwidth?
-Well, other than upgrading with your internet provider, all you can do is plug directly into your router (instead of connecting wirelessly) and close any application that uses the web (most of them these days) that you don’t absolutely need.
+Well, other than upgrading with your internet provider, all you can do is plug directly into your router (instead of connecting wirelessly) and close any application that uses the web that you don’t absolutely need.

-Make sure to instruct your guests to sit in a place with a strong connection and plug directly into their router if possible.
+Make sure to instruct your guests to sit in a place with a strong connection and plug directly into their router if possible too.